This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 - Cloud printer removal.
 Disconnecting a printer from the cloud in Ultimaker Connect now also removes the printer from your associated online cloud account.

 - About Air Manager screen.
-Removed a touch interface screen which looped onto itself.
+Removed a touch interface screen that looped onto itself.

 - Error message print core numbering.
 Standardized all error messages to refer to print cores 1 and 2.